2013 Fall Class of Interns

 Citizen Outreach/Constituent Services and Appointments

 The Citizen Outreach and Constituent Services department works to ensure that the Governor’s Office is accessible to the citizens of Minnesota.
 The Citizen Outreach staff provides personal assistance for citizen questions, comments, requests and concerns.
 The Citizen Outreach staff also attends, or provides support for the Governor and his staff, at public meetings and events to help maintain a strong relationship between the Governor’s office and the community.
-This department also handles all Gubernatorial Appointments to Boards and Commissions.
+This department also handles all Gubernatorial Appointments to Boards, Commissions and Judicial Appointments.

-The Communications Department for the Office of Governor Mark Dayton is seeking a team of dedicated and savvy interns to join our fast-paced communications shop.
+The Scheduling Department for the Office of Governor Mark Dayton is seeking organized, motivated, and professional interns to help assist the Governor’s Scheduler.

-Duties include assisting communications staff with daily operations, such as tracking media coverage, maintaining press contact lists, writing press releases and briefing papers, creating social media content, blogging, and other administrative tasks.
+Duties include assisting communications staff with daily operations, such as research, creating digital content including blogs and other social media copy and design, staffing press events with the governor, and other administrative tasks.

 Legislative and Cabinet Affairs

-The Office of Governor Mark Dayton is seeking diligent, passionate, and knowledgeable interns with a strong interest in public service for the Legislative and Cabinet Affairs Department.
+The Office of Governor Mark Dayton is seeking interns with an invested interest in public policy and public affairs for the Legislative and Cabinet Affairs Department.

-The Legislative and Cabinet Affairs Department works to advance the policy agenda of Governor Dayton and Lieutenant Governor Yvonne Prettner Solon.
-The Legislative Affairs staff provides policy advice and support to the Governor and Lieutenant Governor, and executive departments.
-The staff also coordinates agendas and negotiates concerns with members of the legislature.
+The Legislative and Cabinet Affairs Department works to advance the policy agenda of Governor Dayton.
+The Legislative Affairs staff provides policy advice and support to the Governor and executive branch agencies.

 Office of the Lieutenant Governor